xarray-contrib/xarray-simlab/doc/framework.rst

 Group variables
 ~~~~~~~~~~~~~~~

-In some cases, using group variables may provide an elegant
+In some cases, using group variables may provide an elegant alternative to
-alternative to hard-coded links between processes.
+hard-coded links between processes.

 The membership of variables to one or several groups is defined via their
 ``groups`` attribute.
-If you want to use in a separate process all the variables
+If you want to reuse in a separate process all the
-of a group, instead of explicitly declaring foreign variables you can declare a
+variables of a given group, instead of explicitly declaring each of them as
-:func:`~xsimlab.group` variable.
-The latter behaves like an iterable of foreign
+foreign variables you can simply declare a :func:`~xsimlab.group` variable.
+The
+latter behaves like an iterable of foreign variables pointing to each of the
-variables pointing to each of the variables that are members of the group,
+variables (model-wise) that are members of the same group.
-across the model.

-Note that group variables only support ``intent='in'``, i.e, group
+Note that group variables implicitly have ``intent='in'``, i.e, they could only
-variables should only be used to get the values of multiple foreign
+be used to get the values of multiple foreign variables, not set their values.
-variables of a same group.

-Group variables are useful particularly in cases where you want to
+Group variables are useful particularly in cases where you want to combine
-combine (aggregate) different processes that act on the same
+(aggregate) different processes that act on the same variable, e.g. in landscape
-variable, e.g. in landscape evolution modeling combine the effect of
-different erosion processes on the evolution of the surface
+evolution modeling combine the effect of different erosion processes on the
-elevation.
-This way you can easily add or remove processes to/from a
+evolution of the surface elevation.
+This way you can easily add or remove
-model and avoid missing or broken links between processes.
+processes to/from a model and avoid missing or broken links between processes.

 On-demand variables
 ~~~~~~~~~~~~~~~~~~~